 Hugh: Yeah, it was really awesome to watch our kids watch their mum in Shame.
 Particularly Ava, she was probably 12 or 13, so just coming into womanhood sort of thing.
 And Oscar, who was 16, 17.
 Ava seeing her mum totally kick ass.

 Deb: They were scared of me after that!

-Jenny: In January 2022, the NFSA is opening Australians & Hollywood, an exhibition that celebrates Australian cinematic success.
+Jenny: In January 2022, the NFSA opened Australians & Hollywood, an exhibition celebrating Australian cinematic success.
 What in your mind is there to celebrate?

 Hugh: I think there's a really rich history and legacy of Australian films.
 Many of which, people won’t know about.
 I think Australian actors right now – and certainly over the last 40 years – directors and crew members have been really well celebrated.
 But there's so many gems.
 There's so many gems that need to be revisited, need to be watched.
 And if you're Australian or if you're a film fan from anywhere in the world, I think going and watching the uniqueness of Australian film, watching some of the landmark filmmakers, storytelling, the actors and those incredible locations, it's something I feel very proud to be part of.
 I know you do too, Deb.

 Deb: And let's face it, we as Australians, we love to celebrate.
 We could celebrate daily.
 We could celebrate everything we like to celebrate.
 And why not?
 Every day is a miracle, and I think it's great that we get to celebrate what we do.

 Jenny: Which Aussie inspired you?
 I know you mentioned Judy Davis, but others, as you were coming up in your career, and who currently inspires you today?